txsang/anhnn_fe/README.md

 # HTML Boilerplate

-HTML5 Boilerplate is a frontend template include HTML, CSS, JS for building fast sites.
+HTML5 Boilerplate is a frontend template include HTML, CSS, JS for building fast sites. text A.

 ## Getting started